fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Improved: Compatibility with plugin Checkout Field Editor for WooCommerce by Themehigh (free version).
+Custom email fields now will suggest corrections for typos.

 = 2.0.4 - 2022-08-02 =

 Using the Germanized plugin?
 Please read the details for the changes to compatibility with Germanized below.